cwru-phys-250/p250-spring-2023/examples/README.md

 Animated examples of (simple) implemenations of some root finding algorithms.
 Requires ipywidgets to run.
 - **Root_Finding.ipynb**:
 An example showing the use of routines from `scipy.optimize` for one dimensional root finding.
+- **Interpolation.ipynb**:
+An example showing the use of routines from `scipy.interpolate` for one dimensional interpolation.